jube-home/www.jube.io/_pages/jube-training.md

 It is common to implement and run Jube based on the time spent with the <a href="https://jube-home.github.io/jube/">
 documentation</a> alone.
 Training provides a significant acceleration of a successful implementation of Jube.
-The training is delivered in person by the [developer](https://www.churchman.io) of Jube.
+The training is delivered by [Richard Churchman](https://www.churchman.io), the developer of Jube.

 While transaction monitoring encompasses a broad spectrum of activities, this training specifically focuses on the AML (Anti-Money Laundering) and Fraud Detection Transaction Monitoring use cases.
 The training is designed to